 On the flip side, you want to avoid smaller fish or species with a higher level of aggression.
 Triggerfish DO appear on the menus for other species, and you don’t want to encourage terror in your tank:

 Attempting to sort a male Niger triggerfish from a female is next to impossible.
 They look identical.
 This is why captive breeding hasn’t worked out very well thus far.
 (Not to mention the fact that most home aquariums aren’t large enough to accommodate a school)

 In the wild, the Niger triggerfish have mating grounds they head to.
-The male sets up a territory in which to build his nest and attract a female.
+The male sets up a territory to build his nest and attract a female.
 Then he’ll (you guessed it) change colors to gain her attention.
 The two spawn, and the male guards the eggs.
-The female sets up patrol around the area to watch over him.
+The female sets up a patrol around the area to watch over him.
 (Not the most manageable situation to replicate in a home aquarium)

 - Niger triggerfish change color depending on their mood, the day, and the color of the lighting you use for your tank.
 This makes them an exciting addition to a marine aquarium.